samsuh/2026-journal/README.md

 ## 5/20/26 - Wednesday
 - Bike fitting today
   - expecting lots of rain today. have to ride bike to the fitting.
     - ordered rain guards. hopefully they arrive before like 2pm. still waiting. i dont think theyre gonna make it in time. gonna proceed without.
+  - So much happened.
+The takeaways:
+    - stuff to buy:
+      - new saddle. specialized power 155mm
+      - power meter. decided on the magene p715's
+      - buying the power meter will require new shoes for road style cleats instead of mtb style i have now.
+    - Schedule a second fitting as soon as i have power saddle/powermeter/shoes
+    - Third fitting will be after a longer term test.

 ## 5/19/26 - Tuesday
 - DONE ~~Derm appt around 3pm.
 Call in advance before going~~